This series, Of Land Of Sea studies, is where my focus on many aspects of ocean life and the metaphors that spring from it, meet the land.

 Of Land Of Sea #25 | 12 x 24/30 x 61 $1000

 Of Land Of Sea #1-7 | 24 x 24/61 x 61 $1350

 Each piece was cut and surfaced with PolyFil then sanded.
 A coat of clear and regular gesso was mixed then painted over the surface.
 This was sanded then repeated.
 The drawings are sealed with Liquitex pouring liquid and mat medium.
-All pieces except Of Land, OF Sea #1, are unframed however can be finished with wood veneer trim on the sides if the client desires.
+All pieces except Of Land, OF Sea #1 are unframed.

 Paintings documented by Byron Dauncey, studio photos by the artist